KartikeyK/Alarm-app/README.md

 # Alarm app

-This is a alarm app where u can se the alarm and alarm will ring at the time you mentioned
+This is a alarm app where you can se the alarm and alarm will ring at the time you mentioned

 ## Features
 1.The alarm app automatically starts ringing at the time you mentioned above